-Threatening emails to Democratic voters spark investigations in Florida and Alaska
+Threatening emails reportedly sent to Democratic voters in three swing states, sparking investigations

-“You will vote for Trump on Election Day or we will come after you,” the emails warned.
+“You will vote for Trump on Election Day or we will come after you,” warned the emails, which by Tuesday night were said to have reached voters in four states, three of them hotly contested swing states in the coming presidential election.

+The emails were reported in Pennsylvania, Arizona, Florida and Alaska.
+Only Alaska is not a major focus of the presidential campaign, but it does have a closely watched race for the U.S. Senate.

 Enrique Tarrio, the chairman of the Proud Boys and the Florida state director of Latinos for Trump, denied involvement, saying the group operates two sites, and was increasingly migrating away from the domain used in the email campaign.